leopardmentality/leopardmentality.github.io/_posts/2023-12-17-learning-guide.md

 ## Overview

-Welcome to the "Jasmine Learns Mandarin" guide!
+Welcome to the "Jazz Learns Mandarin" guide!
 This 30-day guide is designed to help you learn Mandarin Chinese using Duolingo and a Rosetta Stone picture dictionary.
 Follow the daily lessons and log your progress to track your language learning journey.

 ## Day 1-5: Getting Started